FOR PEOPLE AND PLANET

 Likewise, members of the Financial Third Sector – including religious fund managers focused on aligning their investments with their organisation's beliefs and values – seek to achieve environmental and social benefits through their investments, rather than merely, or even primarily, a financial return.

-We help the faiths to develop values-driven investment policies consistent with their beliefs.
+We empower the faiths to develop values-driven investment policies consistent with their beliefs and values.